VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/logsql-examples.md

 _time:5m | stats by (_stream) count() rows | filter rows:>1000
 ```

-## How to calculate the number of logs per some interval?
+## How to calculate the number of logs per the given interval?

 Use [`stats` by time bucket](https://docs.victoriametrics.com/victorialogs/logsql/#stats-by-time-buckets).
 For example, the following query
 returns per-hour number of logs with the `error` [word](https://docs.victoriametrics.com/victorialogs/logsql/#word) for the last day: